jbhall4291/nc-news-backend/README.md

 ## Setup

-You will need to create two .env files for your project:
+You will need to create the following two .env files in the main project folder:

 .env.test
 .env.development